-Dalton Paula was born and lives in Goiania, Brazil and his paintings have been featured in the 2018’s edition of the New Museum Triennial, Songs of Sabotage.
+Dalton Paula was born and lives in Goiania, Brazil and his paintings have been featured in the 2018’s edition of the New Museum Triennial, Songs for Sabotage.
 His work, Tobacco Route, was part of the 2016’s São Paulo Biennial, whose main theme tackled questions of climate change and environmental activism.

-ABOUT THE open studio
+ABOUT THE ARTIST